 $125 fine plus $100 suspension termination fee

 Subsequent violations will result in license suspension of at least one year or until age 21, whichever is longer, plus a $125 civil penalty, and a $100 license re-application fee.

 If your BAC is .05 percent or greater, the police may charge you with driving while ability impaired (DWAI) or driving while intoxicated (DWI), and may prosecute your arrest in criminal court.

 You use a fake ID (includes altered, borrowed, stolen or counterfeit identification, or using false birth documents)

 Fictitious license: up to $300 fine (plus $85 surcharge)

 Forgery: up to $1,000 fine and 3 years in jail

-The Alcoholic Beverage Control Law requires sellers of alcoholic beverages to demand a driver’s license, passport, or armed services ID card, rather than any other form of identification, as evidence of age.
+The Alcoholic Beverage Control Law requires sellers of alcoholic beverages to demand a driver’s license, passport, or armed services ID card as evidence of age.
 Alteration of one of the required forms of official ID may constitute “possession of a forged instrument...with intent to defraud,” which is a class D felony under New York State penal law.
 If a New York State driver’s license is altered, the court may suspend the person’s license to drive a motor vehicle for three months (first violation); for six months (second violation); for one year or until the holder reaches the age of 21, whichever is the greater period of time (third or more violations).

 Fine of up to two times the county license fee; 30 days to 1 year jail time.